Kyiv and Moscow accuse each other of breaking Easter ceasefire, no extension seen

 Reuters was unable to immediately verify the battlefield reports from either side.

-The apparent failure to observe even an Easter ceasefire shows how hard it will be for US President Donald Trump to clinch a lasting deal to end what he calls the "bloodbath" of the Ukraine war.
+The apparent failure to observe even an Easter ceasefire shows how hard it will be for US President Donald Trump to clinch a lasting deal.

 The US will walk away from efforts to broker a peace deal unless there are clear signs of progress soon, Trump and his secretary of state, Marco Rubio, said on Friday.